SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 The second part expresses a longer term vision, which is shared by the community.
 But it represents a semantical usage change.

+During WG 26 April 2022, some participants questioned the need for the proposal because DCAT-AP already has a well-established mechanism for unique identification.
+Namely the URI of the entities in the RDF representation.
+The editors agree to a large extend with this statement, however the practice shows that the application in the catalogue network is low and not always in the same way.
+In addition the usage of the URI in the RDF representation does not address the multitude of identifiers that might be associated to a dataset within the network.
+And it neither addresses how to ensure that the identification is not lost using data exchanges that do not use RDF based (e.g. REST JSON APIs).
+This proposal can be considered as an overall approach to bring the catalogue network to an better situations with an acceptable effort for all catalogues.
+For those that are fully RDF based, while at the same time for those who aren't.

 ### Proposal 1 - share metadata on identifiers

 In short, the proposal is enlarge the use of `adms:identifier` not only for secondary identifiers, but for all identifiers assigned to the dataset throughout processing and sharing of that dataset in the catalogue network.